michielpost/Q42.HueApi/README.md

 ```

 ## Clip V2 API
-Recently Hue releases a new Clip V2 API.
+Hue is developing a new Clip V2 API.
 This library has support for the new Clip V2 APIs.
-Not everything is implemented yet.
+Philips Hue is still developing these APIs and new functionality is added regularly.
 Please create an issue or PR if you need something that is not supported yet.

 Make sure to install the new packages:
 - [HueApi from NuGet](https://nuget.org/packages/HueApi)